Teams meeting recording

-- Allow — Saves channel meeting recordings to a “Recordings” folder in the channel.
-The permissions on the recording files will be based off the Channel SharePoint permissions.
+- Allow - Saves channel meeting recordings to a “Recordings” folder in the channel.
+The permissions on the recording files are based off the channel's SharePoint permissions.
 This is the same as any other file uploaded for the channel.
 This is the default setting.

 This setting provides you with a simple tool that reduces the amount of storage older recordings use.
-The OneDrive and SharePoint system will monitor the expiration set on all meeting recordings and will automatically move recordings to the recycle bin on their expiration date.
+OneDrive and SharePoint monitor the expiration setting on all meeting recordings and automatically move recordings to the recycle bin on their expiration date.

 Default expiration time

 This setting controls whether or not meeting recordings automatically expire.
 After turning on Meetings automatically expire, you'll get the option to set the Default expiration time, measured in days.
 Meeting recordings have a default expiration time of 120 days.

 Any changes to this setting only affect newly created meeting recordings, not existing recordings.
 Admins can't change the expiration time on existing meeting recordings.

 The expiration value is an integer for days that can be set as follows: